NJ Sen. Bob Menendez and wife plead not guilty to bribery charges in Manhattan court

 On Tuesday, Wael Hana, a 40-year-old halal entrepreneur from Egypt who is accused of playing a key role in the bribery scheme, was arrested at Kennedy Airport and appeared in court in Manhattan, pleading not guilty.

-Federal agents who searched Menendez’s home last year found more than $100,000 worth of gold bars and more than more than $480,000 in cash stashed in often odd places, like clothing and closets, according to charging papers.

-Menendez and his wife face counts of conspiracy to commit bribery, conspiracy to commit honest services fraud and conspiracy to commit extortion.
-If convicted, they could face up to 45 years in federal prison.
+The senator also provided his wife with private State Department information about the people serving in the U.S. embassy in Cairo, which she passed on to Hana, who forwarded it to the Egyptian government, according to court papers.

+The indictment said the information was “deemed highly sensitive because it could pose significant operational security concerns if disclosed to a foreign government.”

-The three businessmen — Hana; Jose Uribe, who works in trucking and insurance; and Fred Daibes, a real estate developer and bank founder — each face a maximum prison term of 25 years if convicted.
-Uribe and Daibes pleaded not guilty Wednesday.
+Hana and the two other businessmen charged in the case — Jose Uribe, who works in trucking and insurance; and Fred Daibes, a real estate developer and bank founder — each face a maximum prison term of 25 years if convicted.
+Uribe and Daibes pleaded not guilty on Wednesday.

-Menendez pressured a U.S. Agriculture Department official to protect an arrangement giving Hana’s company an exclusive monopoly on halal exports from the U.S. to Egypt, despite Hana having no experience with halal certification, the U.S. attorney’s office alleged.

 Most of the Senate’s Democratic caucus, including New Jersey’s Cory Booker, has called on Menendez to resign, issuing a deafening drumbeat of statements across Tuesday.
 Gov. Phil Murphy, a Democrat who could install a replacement for Menendez, has also urged him to step down.